Raymi306/python-tutorial-codeblocks/app/templates/25_error_handling.md

 Sometimes, things go wrong.
 If your code attempts an unsupported operation, such as dividing by zero or accessing a key in a dictionary that doesn't exist, an exception is thrown.
-An unhandled exception causes the program to halt, but sometimes, we can recover from these errors and want different behavior.
+An unhandled exception causes the program to halt, but sometimes, we want to recover from or handle these errors.
 Let's explore how to handle exceptions!

 ## Illustrating the Problem